 Let’s look at the verses again in summary, but this time, imagine if they were true in your relationships.
-Imagine that your friend, partner or family member always responds to you in this loving way: With patience, kindness, never giving up, caring for you more than themselves never acting superior to you or making you feel small or stupid.
-Not forcing their opinions on you not irritable or bringing up the mistakes of the past.
-Not proud, arrogant or conceited… Never rude to you or humiliating you They’re not happy when you’re suffering, or annoyed by your idiosyncrasies. but always caring for you, putting you first.
-They would never lie to you, and were full of grace when speaking the truth.
-They’d trust you, hope for the best for you they’d stick with you in hard times and when you were ill, look after you.
+Imagine that your friend, partner or family member always responds to you in this loving way: With patience, kindness, never giving up, caring for you more than themselves, never acting superior to you or making you feel small or stupid.
+Not forcing their opinions on you, not irritable or bringing up the mistakes of the past.
+Not proud, arrogant or conceited… Never rude to you or humiliating you.
+They’re not happy when you’re suffering, or annoyed by your idiosyncrasies, but are always caring for you, putting you first.
+They would never lie to you, and are full of grace when speaking the truth.
+They’d trust you, hope for the best for you; they’d stick with you in hard times, and when you were ill, look after you.

 We all have a friend like this: Jesus.

 We can be super gifted and talented but lacking love.
 We can even be moral and holy but with the wrong motivations.
 We can live a moral life either as a result of a supernatural transformation of a heart changed by grace, or as a result of legalism that comes from pride and religious fear like the Pharisees in the time of Jesus.
-The Pharisees saw moralism as a matter of external perfection, but their hearts were rotten inside full of envy, anger, robbery and pride.
-They might behave in a religious way, and have a high position in society but it doesn’t mean there’s love.
+The Pharisees saw moralism as a matter of external perfection, but their hearts were rotten inside, full of envy, anger, robbery and pride.
+They might have behaved in a religious way and had a high position in society, but it doesn’t mean there’s love.

-To finish, we learned that while falling in love might be about feelings, real love is a decision to sacrifice for others: a decision that expresses itself in action and although relationships often end because the “butterflies” have gone from the stomach, or an accident happens or we just not as hot as we once were true love is not based on circumstances on external appearances on our bank accounts our race or gender.
+To finish, we learned that while falling in love might be about feelings, real love is a decision to sacrifice for others: a decision that expresses itself in action.
+And although relationships often end because the “butterflies” have gone from the stomach or an accident happens or we’re just not as good-looking as we once were, true love is not based on circumstances, on external appearances, on our bank accounts, our ethnicity, or our gender.
 Real love is always ready to serve anyone.

 The most far-reaching expression of love is sacrifice for others.